camusfls/alx-zero_day/README.md

-My first readme
+My first read me
-Editing it is kind of good
+I'm trying my best to be better at coding